Marwa-Essam81/ZeroShotRerankingNBL/README.md

 1- Create an inverted index for the news articles collection.
 You will find Java files for creating the inverted index for the Washignton Post collection in Lucene V8: indexer.java luceneIndex.java thIndexer.java

-- In order to create the index, you need to download first the Washington Post V3 collection file from https://trec.nist.gov/
+- In order to create the index, you need to download first the Washington Post collection file from https://trec.nist.gov/ .
+The dataset is publicly available but you need to sign first an organizational aggrement form.
+Make Sure you request V3 of this collection.
 - The indexer class will first split this file into multiple files for quicker indexing process, then it will call multiple threads to start indexing.
 - You need to have these dependencies in your created java project: JSOUP, Lucene V8.0 ,JSON Preprocessing needs a stop words file also (provided in this directory)